-Finding a good spot where to see turtles in Oahu (Hawaii) is not as simple as it is to snorkel, where at any of the popular reef it is fairly easy to find plenty of fish in clean, transparent water.
-So where should you go?
-This is what I found while there.
+Finding a good spot where to see and swim with sea turtles in Oahu (Hawaii) is not as simple as it is to snorkel, where at any of the popular reefs it is fairly easy to find plenty of fish in clean, transparent water.

 What Species of Turtles Can You See in Oahu's Beaches?